CloudReactor/cloudreactor-procwrapper/README.md

 ### Status Updates in Embedded Mode

 In embedded mode, your callback in python code can use the wrapper instance to send updates:

-    from typing import Any, Dict, Mapping
+    from typing import Any, Mapping

     import proc_wrapper
     from proc_wrapper import ProcWrapper

-    def fun(wrapper: ProcWrapper, cbdata: Dict[str, int],
+    def fun(wrapper: ProcWrapper, cbdata: dict[str, int],
             config: Mapping[str, Any]) -> int:
         wrapper.update_status(last_status_message='Starting the fun ...')